 The book is a twenty-two paged, illustrated guide for Christians on how not to have sex according to the Bible.
 It is of course a satire, but it could just as well be a serious book for many in prudish religious communities.

 The idea of the book is funnier than the book itself, but it is a quick read and worth a good chuckle.
-I don’t think it is worth the $5.99 price tag, but it would make a hilarious present for a fundamentalist family member or friend.
+It is well worth the $2.99 price tag, but it would make a hilarious present for a fundamentalist family member or friend.
 Currently it seems to only be available digitally on Kindle, but a physical paperback would make for a great coffee table book when hosting religious relatives.